WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

 As soon as `CanSanitizeValue` delivers `true`, supporting code should call the `CreateSanitizedValue` method to create a replacement for the the actual value in an output.

+## Object storage

+An object storage stores objects in memory and in any backend.
+If a number of in-memory objects was reached, least accessed objects will be removed from memory.
+On request an object can be re-created from the backend, and will then be stored in-memory again.

+The object doesn't have to be stored in a backend.
+They may also be objects which require a lot of resources for their initialization, but will be accessed frequently and should be cached for that reason, for example.

+There's only one requirement for an object to be object-storable: It needs to export a non-nullable unique object key by implementing the interface `IStoredObject<T>`.

+All in all the object storage is a kind of memory cache for a single object type.
+The configured in-memory limit is only a soft-limit, 'cause the storage won't limit the number of used objects - but the number of unused, cached objects.

+The implementing storage can control

+- synchronous/asynchronous object creation
+- object disposing

+and override any other base object storage operation, if required.

+Implemented operations:

+- `GetObject(Async)`: Get an object by its key (the returned wrapper needs to be disposed!)
+- `Release`: Release object usage (will be called from the returned wrapper of `GetObject(Async)`, when it's being disposed)
+- `Remove`: Remove the object from the storage (if it's being deleted permanently, for example)